 - Curricular Innovation Grants

 - Cross-Training Grants

-- Studiolabs Grants: Building New Communities for Living and Learning
+- Studiolabs Grants: Building New Learning Communities

 By the end of the grant period, we expect that our four sequenced initiatives, building on the successes of the past and looking toward the next generation’s future, will have transformed humanities PhD training at Washington University.
 Through workshops, curricular innovation grants, disciplinary cross-training, and innovative studiolab communities, we are poised to directly engage over one hundred humanities faculty at Washington University (and indirectly, many more!), as well as colleagues at neighboring institutions, from museums and libraries, to high schools and community colleges.
 Estimating conservatively, we expect our project to result in over forty new or completely revamped graduate courses, which will be highly interdisciplinary, will forge multidisciplinary cohorts, and will foreground capacities that facilitate multiple career outcomes for humanities PhDs (collaborative research and writing, public presentation, writing for multiple audiences, best practices for teaching humanities at all levels).
 Moreover, as an outgrowth of our efforts, we expect to build even stronger collaborative bridges, not just between departments and schools at Washington University, but with other institutions in the area.
 In short, by investing in our faculty and expanding their capacities, we intend to build over the course of five years a faculty for the next generation — a faculty ready and able to launch new curricular initiatives, transcend disciplinary silos, reach outside the walls of the academy, and explore new models for living and learning.